NC3-LU/cases_web/_publications/recommendationsecuring/SecurityChecklistForPHPWebApplications.markdown

 * check the content of uploaded files.
 Images must be checked with the ```getimagesize()``` function, which returns *false* when the file is not of this type.
 Think also about the fileinfo extension;
 * do not accept serialised objects as input.

-In general it is advisable to use the concept of a whitelist for many cases of validation.
+In general, it is advisable to use the concept of a whitelist for many cases of validation.

 An extra layer of protection or protection of an already existing application can be provided by adding "PHP Input Filter" and "PHPIDS" or "mod_security" if you use Apache

-## SQL injection
+## SQL Injection
 Using raw SQL queries by concatenating variables to the query string is bad practice that can easily lead to unwanted SQL injection.

 Advice: